prognostikos/cb2/README.md

 Implementation of the [circuit breaker pattern](http://martinfowler.com/bliki/CircuitBreaker.html) in Ruby, backed by Redis.

-The basic idea is to add circuit breakers around external service calls.
-When one of these services becomes unavailable the circuit breaker opens, causing additional requests to it to fail fast.
-After a specific window of time the breaker closes again, allowing requests to that service to go through.
+Setup circuit breakers wrapping external service calls, be it HTTP, TCP, etc. When a service becomes unavailable the circuit breaker will open and quickly refuse any additional requests to it.
+After a specific window the breaker closes again, allowing calls to go through.

-This benefits both sides:
+Benefits:

 - Your application becomes more resilient to third party failures, because it won't exhaust resources trying to make calls to an unresponsive service.
 This is particularly relevant to apps running on servers susceptible to request queuing, like Unicorn or Puma.

-- External services having availability issues will stop receiving calls, which could otherwise make the issues worse.
+- Help services you depend on to recover from failures faster by reducing the load on them.

+CB2 tracks errors over a rolling window of time (size configurable), and opens after the error rate hits a certain percentage.

 [![Build Status](https://travis-ci.org/pedro/cb2.svg?branch=master)](https://travis-ci.org/pedro/cb2)

-## Details

-The default circuit breaker provided by CB2 keeps errors over a rolling window of time (size configurable), and opens after a certain error percentage.

 ## Usage